dailymuse/mithril-coat/README.md

 ```

 #### coat.TemplatedView.prototype.render()
-Should be called to render the mithril template.
+Should be called to render the Mithril template.

 #### coat.TemplatedView.prototype.config(element, isInit, context)
 The config method is called whenever the current template is rendered to the page.

-NOTE: these arguments are the same as Mithril passes to the [config attribute](https://lhorie.github.io/mithril/mithril.html#the-config-attribute).
+NOTE: these arguments are the same as Mithril passes to the [config attribute](https://lhorie.github.io/Mithril/Mithril.html#the-config-attribute).

 #### coat.TemplatedView.prototype.onunload()
 The current templated view was unloaded.
 Can be used if you need to call methods on a third party library when a view is unloaded.

 ## Controllers
-Mithril coat controllers are meant to be used to manipulate Models and to initiate mithril redraws (either via Model requests or via autoredraws).
+Mithril Coat controllers are meant to be used to manipulate Models and to initiate Mithril redraws (either via Model requests or via autoredraws).

 ### new coat.Controller({})
 Controllers do not take any default arguments.